vlt-ro/valentina-site/themes/hugo-profile/README.md

 [For more details](https://github.com/gurusabarish/hugo-profile/wiki)
 ## Hugo theme

-- Install Hugo and create a site using `hugo new site my-site -f=yaml`
+- Install Hugo and create a site using `hugo new site my-site --format="yaml"`
 - Clone this repo inside your themes folder
 ```
 cd themes